taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 ### What does this character want?

 Majhee has always wanted to discover a way to directly interface biological tissue with digital computing circuits, in order to build better medical devices that would integrate with the body's anatomy and physiology.
-When she got the 10-year research and development grant from the UN, her whole focus was on developing better, less expensive air and water filters for the "Global South", and she hardly paid attention to the fact that Space Consortium was patenting bespoke technological applications of eSyrup.
-However, after the Space Consortium demanded to be able to patent eSyrup fuel even though it was a basic research finding and not a custom commercial application, then sues the shit out of Majhee's research institute in order to gain exclusive IP ownership, Majhee becomes obsessed with publishing as many eSyrup applications into the public domain as fast as possible to prevent Space Consortium from patenting any more basic eSyrup research and gaining a monopoly on knowledge and tech crucial to daily life and public health.
+When she got the 10-year research and development grant from the UN, her whole focus was on developing better, less expensive air and water filters for the "Global South", and she hardly paid attention to the fact that Space Consortium was patenting bespoke technological applications of SynTh.
+However, after the Space Consortium demanded to be able to patent SynTh fuel even though it was a basic research finding and not a custom commercial application, then sues the shit out of Majhee's research institute in order to gain exclusive IP ownership, Majhee becomes obsessed with publishing as many SynTh applications into the public domain as fast as possible to prevent Space Consortium from patenting any more basic SynTh research and gaining a monopoly on knowledge and tech crucial to daily life and public health.

 When the Global Water Crisis hits, Majhee decides to relocate further inland, to the edge of the Amazon Rainforest, bringing with her anyone from her research group and her community back in São Paulo who wishes to join her.
-There, she focuses on developing a way to splice eSyrup into the human body so that humans can freely move about on the planet's surface again, protected against the sun's radiations; the overload of nitrogen dioxide, carbon dioxide, and other toxic gases in the atmosphere; and surface water, which is now both hyper-salinated and often contaminated with toxic acids.
+There, she focuses on developing a way to splice SynTh into the human body so that humans can freely move about on the planet's surface again, protected against the sun's radiations; the overload of nitrogen dioxide, carbon dioxide, and other toxic gases in the atmosphere; and surface water, which is now both hyper-salinated and often contaminated with toxic acids.

 ## Kai Oliveira

 Born in São Paulo, Kai's parents immigrated from Japan to Brazil a year before Kai was born.
 Kai's father was originally from São Paulo, and while in Japan for business, met and fell in love with Kai's mother.
 Kai graduated from Unicamp ([Universidade Estadual de Campinas](https://en.wikipedia.org/wiki/University_of_Campinas)) with a bachelor's degree in organic chemistry and a master's degree in materials science before going to Seoul, Korea to pursue a PhD in "bio-silicate interfaces".
 There she met a young and ambitious Majhee, who convinced Kai that academic researchers need to take a more active stance on how their research is applied.
 When Majhee decided to go into global public health, Kai recommended that Majhee check out a research group at Unicamp doing humanitarian work and science education in addition to creating better tools for understanding one's own genetic profile and biases.
 Majhee went off to São Paulo while Kai stayed in Seoul for a few more years.
-When Majhee got her appointment as group leader at the Laboratório Nacional de Biociências e Saúde Pública, she contact Kai and begged her to come back to São Paulo and work with Majhee on eSyrup doping and splicing experiments.
+When Majhee got her appointment as group leader at the Laboratório Nacional de Biociências e Saúde Pública, she contact Kai and begged her to come back to São Paulo and work with Majhee on SynTh doping and splicing experiments.

 Birthday: May 21, 2020